Antguz/rTLS/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release 0.2.1.
+* This is a new release 0.2.2.
 Only one note related with the installed size (data and libs).
-The data example can not be reduced since the nature of data that cannot be created manually for test.
-Likewise, the C++ code complied also contributes to the package size.
+We reduce the size the examples considerably in compassion with 0.2.1.
+However the size still greater than 5Mb; currently, it is 23.4Mb.
+The C++ code complied also contributes to the package size.
+We consider that we need an exception of the package size.